steveandreassend/linux_auditd/README.md

    # augenrules --load
 ```

-The `/etc/audit/rules.d` directory contains separate files that define individual audit rules.
 To generate the consolidated `audit.rules` file from these individual rule files, you can use the `auditctl` command.
 Remember, changes made to the audit rules won't take effect until you reload them using `auditctl`.
+Additionally, ensure
-Additionally, ensure that the rules in the individual files (`/etc/audit/rules.d/*.rules`) are properly formatted and valid audit rules; otherwise, errors might occur when loading the rules into the audit system.
+that the rules in the individual files (`/etc/audit/rules.d/*.rules`) are properly formatted and valid audit rules;
+otherwise, errors might occur when loading the rules into the audit system.

 1. Concatenate the rules from files in `/etc/audit/rules.d`: